2018 Alabama Amendment 1

 The Ten Commandments Amendment, also known as Amendment 1, was a legislatively referred constitutional amendment that appeared on the ballot in the U.S. state of Alabama on November 6, 2018.
 The measure amended the Constitution of Alabama to permit the display of the Ten Commandments on public property, including public schools.
 It was approved by 72% of voters.

 Amendment 1 did not require public schools and property to display the Ten Commandments, instead authorizing them by law.
 A bill was proposed in April 2025 to require the Ten Commandments to be displayed in schools, but did not receive a final vote in the Alabama Senate.
+In 2026, a bill passed.

 Text

 Amendment 1 proposed the following addition to the Constitution of Alabama:

 Every person shall be at liberty to worship God according to the dictates of his or her own conscience.
 No person shall be compelled to attend, or, against his or her consent, to contribute to the erection or support of any place of religious worship, or to pay tithes, taxes, or other rates for the support of any minister of the gospel.
 Property belonging to the state may be used to display the Ten Commandments, and the right of a public school and public body to display the Ten Commandments on property owned or administrated by a public school or public body in this state is not restrained or abridged.
 The civil and political rights, privileges, and capacities of no person shall be diminished or enlarged on account of his or her religious belief.
 No public funds may be expended in defense of the constitutionality of this amendment.

 The Ten Commandments shall be displayed in a manner that complies with constitutional requirements, including, but not limited to, being intermingled with historical or educational items, or both, in a larger display within or on property owned or administrated by a public school or public body.